flexera-public/policy_templates/compliance/aws/rds_backup/README.md

   - `Key=~/Regex/` - Filter all resources where the value for the specified key matches the specified regex string.
   - `Key!~/Regex/` - Filter all resources where the value for the specified key does not match the specified regex string.
 This will also filter all resources missing the specified tag key.
 - *Exclusion Tags: Any / All* - Whether to filter instances containing any of the specified tags or only those that contain all of them.
 Only applicable if more than one value is entered in the `Exclusion Tags` field.
+- *Backup Settings* - Whether to report AWS RDS instances with invalid backup retention periods, invalid backup windows, or both.
 - *Backup Retention Period (Days)* - The backup retention period, in days, that AWS RDS instances should be configured with.
+Has no effect if `Backup Window` is selected for the Backup Settings parameter.
 - *Backup Window (HH:MM-HH:MM)* - The backup window, in HH:MM-HH:MM format, that AWS RDS instances should be configured with.
+Has no effect if `Backup Retention Period` is selected for the Backup Settings parameter.
 Example value: `08:00-08:30`

 ## Policy Actions